ArpitaHalvi/advance-todo-list/README.md

 <h1>To-Do List App</1>
-<p>This is a simple yet functional to-do list app built with React, where users can add tasks, set priorities, and manage them effectively.
+This is a simple yet functional to-do list app built with React, where users can add tasks, set priorities, and manage them effectively.
 Tasks can be added by typing into the input field, selecting a priority, and clicking the "Add" button.
-The app allows you to:</p>
+The app allows you to:
 <ul>
   <li>Add to-dos with a specified priority (High, Medium, Low).</li>
   <li></li>